simonw/pge-outages/README.md

 A previous version of this repository ran from from 2019 to 2022.
 That data can now be found in [simonw/pge-outages-pre-2024](https://github.com/simonw/pge-outages-pre-2024/)

+## Incomplete data warning

+This repository only archives outages that are reported for a single location.

+The outage map also includes polygon data, which is much more interesting... but has not proven practical to archive here, for [reasons explained in this issue comment](https://github.com/simonw/pge-outages/issues/4#issuecomment-1928758853).
+Short version: I'd have to constantly archive 100MB of data per snapshot because the polygons are so large!

 ## Browsing the latest data in Datasette Lite

 Use this URL to open the latest `outages.json` in [Datasette Lite](https://github.com/simonw/datasette-lite):